Same-Day Repairs — Walk In Anytime

 What are the basic techniques for accurately setting time on a chronograph watch?

 To accurately set time on a chronograph watch, first pull out the crown to the time-setting position.
 Rotate the crown to adjust the hour and minute hands.
 For precise synchronization, align the second hand with 12 o’clock before pushing the crown back in.
-For further details on maintaining your timepiece, visit watch technicians care tips.

 Can you provide step-by-step instructions for synchronizing a chronograph watch?